golb/angular/README.md

 # NOTES:

-That app uses webpack proxy server for getting API data, bcs.
-CORS It contains some basic tests: unit, e2e etc.
+That app uses webpack proxy server for getting API data, because CORS polycy.
+It contains some basic tests: unit, e2e etc.
-And, sure, it possible improve by adding some Interceptors for API key, filters etc. I've not added it for that small app.
+And, sure, it possible improve by adding some Interceptors for API key, filters and grouped files in components folder etc. I've not added it for because that is small app.

 # CreativeApp